August 20, 2019 by John Fernandez

 When to Get a Mammogram

-Most recently, the American College of Gynecologists (ACOG) went on record to be more in line with the American Cancer Society and U.S. Preventive Services Task Force (UPSTF) by recommending screening mammograms every year or two starting at age 40, with regular screening starting no later than age 50.
+Most recently, the American College of Gynecologists (ACOG) went on record to be more in line with the American Cancer Society, the American Society of Breast Surgeons and U.S. Preventive Services Task Force (UPSTF) by recommending screening mammograms every year or two starting at age 40, with regular screening starting no later than age 50.

 With so many differing suggestions and frequent changes, how can a women be sure she’s following the right guidelines for her?